 This involves carbon from the substrate.
 This reaction can lead to decarburisation of the substrate immediately beneath the coating and must be taken into account when selecting a suitable substrate material.

 A key advantage of the CVD process lies in the fact that the reactants used are gases, thereby taking advantage of the many characteristics of gases.
 One result is that CVD is not a line-of-sight process as are most other plating/coating processes and can be used to coat restricted access surfaces.
 CVD offers many advantages over other deposition processes.
 These include a wide range of coating materials based on metals, alloys and ceramics.
 The coatings can be deposited with very low porosity levels and with high purity.
 The process can be economical in production, with many parts coated at the same time in large batch numbers.

-CVD coating processes employ temperatures typically in the range 600 to 1100°C. At these temperatures, significant thermal effects may occur in the substrate material.
+CVD coating processes employ temperatures typically in the range 600 to 1100°C. At these high temperatures, significant thermal effects may occur in the substrate material.
 Steels, for example, will often be heated into the austenite phase region and the coating process may need to be followed by suitable heat treatment to optimise the properties of the substrate.